DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 * **TK Dodge RE** - _Mouse 3_ button is chosen by default for dodging.
 Feel free to change that by using instructions [here](#tk-dodge-re).
 * **About fast travelling (if you are using the *Interface* section)** - By default fast travel is disabled, because it becomes much more interesting that way (you travel and discover much more) and there are plenty of ways to travel around - as in vanilla (horses, ferry, boats), paragliding, spells and another mean, which is tied to a quest (don't want to spoil that).
 If you still aren't sold, feel free to reenable it by disabling _Disable Fast Travel SKSE - No Janky Map UI_ mod under the _Interface_ separator.

-After running the game at least once I recommend you to do this:
+After running the game at least once I recommend you to do this to know which difficulty lock you are going to pick:

 * **Simple Activate (if you are using the mod from the *Interface* section)** - After running the game at least once, there will be _po3_SimpleActivateSKSE.ini_ file inside your overwrite folder under some other folders.
 Open it, **ONLY** in line 50, delete everything after _Custom Locked Tag =_.
 Don't forget to save.